argonne-lcf/oci-howto/README.md

 # oci-howto
-Getting started on OCI with AI workloads
+## Getting started on OCI for AI workloads

 [Nathan's notes on Getting Started on OCI with Slurm, Pre-training and Inference](#11_nathans-notes.md)